How to Conduct a Technical SEO Audit of Your Site

 Your findings will help you build a more robust SEO strategy to push your site up the search rankings.

-However, you can’t just perform a technical SEO audit once then forget about it afterwards.
+However, you can’t just perform a technical SEO audit once and then forget about it afterwards.

 Your search engine ranking can and will change gradually, depending on what your competitors do to address their own issues.